plusone-masaki/vue-drumroll-datetime-picker/README.md

 `vue-drumroll-datetime-picker` is a wheel style datetime picker.
 There is also a date-only and time-only picker.

-There is a stationary format and a dialog format that can be installed directly on the screen, and it also supports responsiveness.
+There is a fixed format and a dialog format that can be installed directly on the screen, and it also supports responsive support.
-It is an easy-to-use and highly flexible library with a wide variety of customization such as date order and label editing.
+It is an easy-to-use and highly flexible library with plenty of customization such as date order and label editing.
-Furthermore, the minified version is as light as 19kb.
+Furthermore, the file size is as light as 50kb or less.

 [日本語](README.ja.md)